Taiko2k/Tauon/README.md

 ___

-For further documentation see [tutorial](https://github.com/Taiko2k/tauonmb/wiki/Basic-Use-Tutorial).
+For further documentation see the [wiki](https://github.com/Taiko2k/tauonmb/wiki/Basic-Use-Guide).

 Feel free to submit any issues or suggestions.
 I'd love to hear your feedback.